Fraternity & Sorority Life FAQ

 What fraternities and sororities are at Shepherd University?

-Currently there are 11 chapters at Shepherd University.
 Each Chapter is affiliated with a national or international organization that provides support and guidance for local chapters.
 Each chapter belongs to the either the Interfraternity Council (IFC), the National Panhellenic Council (NPC), or the Professional Greek Council (PGC).

 - Professional Fraternities: Alpha Phi Omega (APO), Delta Sigma Pi (DSP), Sigma Alpha Iota (SAI)